Registration in the Register of Non-Profit Organisations is a prerequisite for receiving funds through the grassroot allotment programme.

 Cannot make use of paid advertising

-Association receiving grassroot funds cannot use paid advertising to get players to give share to their association, cf. section 9, b of the Grassroot regulations.
-Nevertheless, everyone has the opportunity to publish in their own channels, stick up posters and distribute promotional cards and letters.
+Association receiving grassroot funds cannot use paid advertising to get players to give share to their association, cf. section 9, d of the Grassroot regulations.
+Nevertheless, all clubs and associations have the opportunity to publish in their own channels, stick up posters and distribute promotional cards and letters.

 It is not allowed to establish an association only to get paid grassroot funds, see section 9, e of the Grassroot regulations.
 In such cases, this kind of association can be required to repay the grassroot shares.

 The grassroot allotment programme is managed by Norsk Tipping which can provide you with more information about this arrangement.